fl101/awardfares-blog/_posts/2023-12-02-winter-getaways-2023.md

 ### 10. St. Moritz, Switzerland

 St. Moritz in Switzerland is the epitome of alpine luxury, offering top-notch skiing and a world-famous bobsled run, all set in a stunning mountain landscape.
-This resort town is also famous for its high-end shopping, gourmet dining, and a vibrant social scene that attracts a chic international crowd.
+This resort town is also famous for its high-end shopping, gourmet dining, and vibrant social scene that attracts a chic international crowd.

 <img src="../assets/img/winter-getaways-2023/stmoritz.webp" alt="St. Moritz, Switzerland as a Winter Getaway With Miles Or Points." class="noborder"/>